 The Sinbad Creek Trail runs through a series of meadows separated by some wooded patches.

-Take the Bay Leaf Trail, which climbs through dense, poison oak-infested woods and then emerges into an open meadow with increasingly scenic views of the surrounding hills.
-The high point of the Schuhart Trail has a striking but somewhat limited view of Pleasanton.
+Take the Bay Leaf Trail, which switchbacks up a hill through dense, poison oak-infested woods before emerging into an open meadow with increasingly scenic views of the vast interior of the park.

-For a short, optional side trip, turn right onto the Ridgeline Trail and then in a few yards look for an unofficial mountain biking path on your left.
-In a few more yards the path comes to a point with a rather spectacular view of Pleasanton.
+For a short, optional side trip, at the end of the Schuhart Trail, cross the dirt road and bear right onto a unofficial path that leads to a point with a rather spectacular view of Pleasanton.

 Take the Courdet Trail back to the trailhead.